NECK INJURIES

 These are the most common types of traumatic neck injuries from traffic accidents.
 If you have sustained an injury to your neck, you should seek medical treatment and consider suing the negligent party for compensation.
 Please call Wittenstein & Wittenstein for a free consultation at 718-261-8114

-What to Do After a Construction Accident in New York City
+Construction Accidents in New York City